-To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have those, you can configure Akamai EAA.
+To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
+Once you have that, you can configure Akamai EAA.

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.